 While most office parks are situated in the exurban hinterland, in Los Angeles there’s one office park situated at the edge of Downtown, sandwiched between the cities tallest high-rises and the terminally congested 110 Freeway.
 While its suburban charms were chief among its selling points in the 1970s, it seems especially out-of-place and out-of-time in the Downtown landscape today, despite newly added “Millennial bait” touches.
 Among the least significant changes is its new name, Park DTLA.
 For most of its history (and according to most of its signage), it’s referred to as Figueroa Courtyard.

-If an office park within a downtown seems incongruent, it was probably less so in 1978, when most of Bunker Hill had stripped bare in the name of “slum clearance” but had yet to see much in the way of redevelopment.
+If an office park within a downtown seems incongruent, it was probably less so in 1978, when most of Bunker Hill had been stripped bare in the name of “slum clearance” but had yet to see much in the way of redevelopment.
 If the developers of garden apartments envisioned their creations as apartments inside parks, or villages inside cities, the developers Figueroa Courtyard seems to have viewed their project similarly.
 Before a name had been settled on, the project was referred to in various sources as “the Garden,” “the Park,” and “the Park Garden offices.”
 In a 1979 Los Angeles Times interview, the leasing company’s senior vice president Dan Matlow boasted “The Park will prove popular not only for offices but for lunching and dining because of its casual outdoor low-rise atmosphere in the midst of fully landscaped gardens.”

 CALVIN S. HAMILTON PEDWAY and 1970s FUTURISM